 I already had an idea brewing in my head as we drove home with it in the back of the truck.
 I wanted to make a farmhouse shelf.
 This could be accomplished by turning it upside down and adding a shelf.

-If you click on an affiliate link, I receive a small commission at no extra cost to you!
-Thank you!
+(If you purchase through an affiliate link, I receive a small commission at no extra cost to you!
+Thank you!)

 Hutch Top Before Upcycling: the Ugly Leaf Carving